 HPD Review and Approval: How does HPD review your Solar Feasibility Analysis?
-The Solar Screening Tool will generate a payback period – and projects showing a payback of 10 years or less will be required to implement solar because they have minimal impact to project subsidy and make financial sense.
+The toolwill generate a payback period – and projects showing a payback of 10 years or less will be required to implement solar because they have minimal impact to project subsidy and make financial sense.
 HPD will also encourage solar installations that do not meet this 10-year payback threshold – if they have co-benefits (like a solar pergola/canopy over a usable roof deck) and/ or are competitively priced and have minimal impact on subsidy.
 Projects meeting these criteria will be noted as “recommended” or “strongly recommended” and may be considered to the extent that they fit into project budgets.

 Once the Solar Feasibility Analysis has been submitted, Solar One will review for consistency and opportunities to optimize the design.
 If further information is required or the application is being rejected, the applicant will be notified and will be required to provide additional information.
 Once the review is complete, Solar One will provide recommendations to HPD regarding approval.

-This tool, co-developed with non-profit Solar One, is available to help building owners assess whether a building can accommodate a cost-effective array.
+This analysis utilizes a tool, co-developed with Solar One, to help building owners assess whether a building can accommodate a cost-effective array.
 Easy to use, the tool can estimate the proposed system’s energy production, energy savings, installed cost before and after incentives, and payback period.
 Users can modify the inputs (usable roof area, mounting type) to optimize a system’s design and determine the best, most cost-effective solar array for their project.

 This partnership was made possible by NYSERDA, who competitively procured these solar technical assistance services on behalf of HPD.